azimfadhli/thingssentral/README.md

 # thingssentral
-library for fetching and seding data to thingssentral
+- library for fetching and seding data to thingssentral
+- currently only supported on ESP32